cubuletz/Firstmilestoneproject/README.md

 ### Content
-- The pictures for 'home'and 'wings' was copied from [U-Turn website](http://www.u-turn.de/web/).
+- The pictures for 'home' and 'wings' were copied from [U-Turn website](http://www.u-turn.de/web/).
 - The text for 'wings' also was copied from [U-Turn website](http://www.u-turn.de/web/).
 - The text for 'about' is entirely written by me.